 - Rapid Response Mode (RRM) activation policy: The RRM policy changed starting in Period 105: on-going observations on any VLT instrument can be interrupted by an RRM triggered on that specific UT, even if the trigger requires a change of focus, unless the relevant programme is specifically protected against an RRM trigger (in case of strictly time-critical programmes).
-The change will be operational by the start of Period 108 at UT1 and UT2, and may be ready at UT3 for the start of the Period.
-It is expected to be operational at UT4 later during Period 108.
-Users are urged to read Sect.
-4.8.2 describing details of the new aspect of the RRM policy. - VLT-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 108; proposals under this scheme will be invited again in Period 109. - Distribution of UT instruments: For Period 108 the distribution of offered instruments on the UT foci is shown in Table 1.
+The change is expected to be fully operational on all UTs from Period 109.
+Users are encouraged to read Sect.
+4.8.2, which describes in more detail this new aspect of the RRM policy. - VLT-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 110; proposals under this scheme will be invited again in Period 111. - Distribution of UT instruments: For Period 110 the distribution of offered instruments on the UT foci is shown in Table 1.
 ESPRESSO can be operated from any of the four UTs in 1-UT mode and employs the four UTs simultaneously in 4-UT mode.

 Nasmyth A Cassegrain Nasmyth B

 UT1 Visitor Instrument (Sect.
 3) FORS2 KMOS

 UT2 FLAMES VISIR UVES

 UT3 SPHERE X-SHOOTER CRIRES

 UT4 - AOF HAWK-I MUSE

-ICCF ESP RESSO
+ICCF ESPRESSO

+VLTI GRAVITY MATISSE PIONIER

-Table 1: Distribution of offered UT instruments in Period 106.
+Table 1: Distribution of offered UT instruments in Period 110.